AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 The bareboard run-time libraries are provided as customized run-times that are configured to target a very specific micro-controller or processor.
-Therefore, for different micro-controllers and processors, the run-time libraries need to be ported to your target.
+Therefore, for different micro-controllers and processors, the run-time libraries need to be ported to the specific target.
 These are some examples of what needs to be ported:

 - startup code / scripts;